Wolves - Tottenham: How to watch, team news, odds, stream, prediction

 Team news

-Tottenham could be without Gareth Bale who came off at half time in the League Cup win at Stoke after scoring the opener.
-Bale has a calf issue, while Gio Lo Celso is struggling with a knock and Japhet Tanganga is out with a shoulder injury.
-Erik Lamela returned from injury against Stoke, though.
+Tottenham is without Gareth Bale who came off at half time in the League Cup win at Stoke after scoring the opener.
+Bale has a calf issue, while Giovani Lo Celso is struggling with a knock.
+Japhet Tanganga is on the bench after a shoulder injury.

 What they’re saying